Pine Ridge Secondary School

 Pine Ridge Secondary School is a public secondary school located in Pickering, Ontario operating within the Durham District School Board.
 It serves students in grades 9 through 12.
+The building has three stories with the third story having two wings, the north and the south wing.
+The mascot is the Puma.

 Location

 The school is situated outside a natural conservation area.
 It was built on September 8, 1992, and originally had 60 classrooms.
 In 2001, the school underwent major renovations to accommodate 20 additional classrooms.

 Stabbing

 On January 17, 2018, a stabbing occurred at the school.
 A 16-year-old female student, a 17-year-old girl, and a 16-year-old male student (whose identities are protected by the Youth Criminal Justice Act) were arrested as a result of the stabbing.